SDSilicus/ccda-xslt-vulnerabilities/README.md

 ## See it in action

-If you like to learn by poking under the covers, then poke around...
+If you like to learn by poking under the covers, then poke around this re-enactment...

 * source @ https://github.com/chb/ccda-xslt-vulnerabilities
 * demo @ https://chb.github.io/ccda-xslt-vulnerabilities